Rule Change: Open

 - a perception that the NER requires generators to be frequency responsive only when they are enabled to provide a frequency control ancillary service (FCAS).

 On 26 March 2020, the Commission made a final rule in relation to two related rule change requests.
 The Mandatory primary frequency response rule resolved the identified issues related to the prioritisation of dispatch instructions over frequency response and when a generator may operate in a frequency responsive mode.

 The remaining objectives for this rule change request are to investigate the appropriateness of the existing incentives for the provision of PFR during normal operation and amend these arrangements as required to meet the future needs of the power system.

 Frequency control work plan

-This rule change is part of our Frequency control work plan which sets out a series of actions that AEMO, the AEMC and the AER are undertaking to review and reform the frequency control frameworks in the national electricity market.
+This rule change is part of our Frequency control work plan which sets out a series of actions that the ESB, AEMO, the AEMC and the AER are undertaking to review and reform the frequency control frameworks in the national electricity market.

 On 19 September 2019, the AEMC published a consultation paper and initiated this rule change request, along with two other rule change requests related to primary frequency response, one submitted by AEMO and one by Dr. Peter Sokolowski.
 These other rule change requests were consolidated under the Mandatory primary frequency response rule change project, and a final determination and rule published on 26 March 2020, which introduced temporary arrangements for the provision of mandatory primary frequency response.